Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Age of Tires

 The age of your tires is another critical factor to consider.
 Even if your tires have plenty of tread left, they can still degrade over time.
 Exposure to sunlight, extreme temperatures, and harsh driving conditions can cause the rubber to deteriorate, leading to cracks and bulges.
-As a general rule of thumb, it’s recommended to replace tires that are more than six years old, regardless of their tread depth.
+As a general rule of thumb, it’s recommended to that are more than six years old, regardless of their tread depth.

 Driving Conditions